-Whilst it is always sad to remember, it is also a beautiful thing to pay respect and honour, and here at Simon O’Rourke Tree Carving, we were honoured to pay tribute ourselves last weekend to another group of servicemen.
+Whilst it is always sad to remember, it is also a beautiful thing to pay respect and honour, and here at Simon O’Rourke Tree Carving, we were honoured to pay tribute ourselves last weekend to another group of servicemen: The Heroes at Highclere.

-For readers outside the UK who may not have had the same media exposure, September 1918 marked the beginning of the end of the First World War, culminating in the Armistice two months later.
-In this centenary year, we have already had many events, appeals, fly bys and exhibitions happening all around the country to honour the men and women who have selflessly served our nation.
+For readers outside the UK who may not have had the same media exposure, September 1918 marked the beginning of the end of the First World War.
+This would culminate in the Armistice two months later.
+In this centenary year, as a country we are taking time to honour the men and women who have selflessly served our nation.
 This fantastic event was one of many that will happen over this year, and we are glad to have paid a part.

-It was an honour to be there in person at Highclere during the event, and as well as getting to unveil the sculpture, we were also able to take time to enjoy the exhibitions, planes, food, good weather and wonderful atmosphere as well as meet and talk with the families of those brave soldiers who lost their lives when their planes came down on and around the Highclere estate during World War 2.
-What a privilege too, to have been the one commissioned to create this piece honouring so many brave men and women who served during the world wars and in those 100 years that have followed – even more so, that it is housed in such a beautiful and iconic setting as the Highclere Estate!!
+It was an incredible experience to be there in person at Highclere during the event.
+As well as getting to unveil the sculpture, we were also able to take time to enjoy the exhibitions, planes, food, good weather and wonderful atmosphere.
+We also met and talked with the families of the brave soldiers who lost their lives when their planes came down on and around the Highclere estate during World War 2.
+It is always a privilege to receive a commission with this level of meaning.
+Even more so this time because it is housed in such a beautiful, prominent, and iconic setting as the Highclere Estate!!

 As well as the airman sculpture, Daniel, our carpenter and workshop manager, did a beautiful job of creating 3 benches based on the tail plane of a P38 aircraft; one of the types of aircraft that crash landed on the Highclere estate during World War two.

 He thoughtfully designed the benches in a way that he could incorporate some pieces of shrapnel from the plane.
-So they were protected, he was going to encase them in clear acrylic tubing for the legs, but sadly there was not any suitable shrapnel from this plane available at the time and so he used small pieces of shrapnel from the B17 aircraft that had also crashed there instead.
+So they were protected, he was going to encase them in clear acrylic tubing, which would be the legs.
+Sadly there wasn’t any suitable shrapnel from this plane available at the time, so he used small pieces of shrapnel from the B17 aircraft instead.

-This actually ended up being the perfect combination as not only did it include more of the planes that had crashed on the estate.
+This actually ended up being the perfect combination.
+Partly because meant it included more of the planes that had crashed on the estate.
 In turn, this meant more of the families felt represented in the tribute.
-On the day of the remembrance service and sculpture unveiling we actually met the family of the pilot of the B17 who had sadly died in the crash.
+On the day of the unveiling we actually met the family of the pilot of the B17 who had sadly died in the crash.
 They were visibly moved seeing their family’s history displayed in this way.
-It was humbling to meet them and they absolutely loved the benches.
+It was humbling to meet them and we felt honoured that they loved the benches.

 As well as the joy of seeing the completed pieces in their new home, and the fun of being able to take part in the heroes weekend, participating in this way also leaves us humbled and thankful for the men, women and animals in our armed forces and law enforcement.
 We hope that others who visit the castle and see our Airman and benches, will not only enjoy the artistry, but also take a moment to pause and reflect on their significance…

-For those who would like to see the airman in situ, he will be on the lawns overlooking ‘Heaven’s Gate’ at the back of Highclere Castle for the foreseeable future.
+You can see the airman on the lawns overlooking ‘Heaven’s Gate’ at Highclere Castle for the foreseeable future.
 (Admission charges apply, please see the Highclere website for details)